 Since most of the people define perfect as the ultimate state of fulfillment, a perfect life or a perfect person just can’t exist.
 People have flaws and they indeed make mistakes.
 It just can’t be that somebody ever will be perfect.
 But why is this so impossible?

 As I said before, perfection is defined differently.
 Like Utopia and Dystopia is not the same for everyone, so does perfection mean something else to the individual.
 Living in a rich mansion and being able to do literally nothing the whole day could be the dystopia for one, the utopia for another.
 It’s a matter of perspectives.
 Something which seems to be plenarily perfect for one could be a disaster for somebody else.
 Still, perfection is not an illusion.
 Contrary to the opinion of many people and our society, perfection can be achieved.

 I won’t judge you, I’m not in the place to do so since I’m not better.
-I complain about things which did not work out, but at the end, they weren’t important.
+I complain about things which did not work out, but in the end, they weren’t important.
 We live in a place with perfect conditions.
 With luxury, only we can afford.
-This is something we HAVE to accept before we can define perfection.
+This is something we have to accept before we can define perfection.
 Yes, as I said, perfection is defined differently by every individual.
 But I also said that happiness is the major aspect we aim to reach.
 The problem with our society is that we do not see things, which we take as granted, as indicators for our happiness.
-Other things, which do not have anything to do with our surviving are, so do we think about it, essential to living happily.
+We think other things, which do not have anything to do with our surviving are essential to living happily.

 I can assure you, perfection isn’t an illusion.
 It’s a state of mind and the amount of gratefulness.